ajaymehul/rust-shenanigans/README.md

 I'm going to use the offical book ([The Book]((https://doc.rust-lang.org/book))) from Rust It's been a while since I've picked up any programming language.
 My work, projects, etc., have all just been javascript/python.

 Now there's this hot new programming language called Rust.
 Memory?
 I have a vague memory of it since my college C programming days.
 I miss memory management.
-I remember the discomfort of not knowing what the hell is happening behind the scenes when I learned js or python.
+I remember the discomfort of not knowing what's happening behind the scenes in js or python.
 I'm excited to get back down to low-level stuff with Rust.
 This shall be fun.

 ## Installation